 I found it was difficult to not let him back in.
 Off and on for the next several months, he’d call me crying, trying everything to get back into my life.
 He was going to kill himself.
 He never did.
 When alternating between being nice and threatening me didn’t work, he attempted to generate guilt by telling me he was going to die and that I was the cause of it.

 Over time, it got easier and easier.
 I even thought we could be friends, but I should have known it was not possible.
 In 2007 or 2008, he contacted me.
 I lived in a different place with two roommates who were out of town.
 He had no where to stay for the night, so I let him stay with me.
-We smoked my weed all evening and relaxed and watched TV.
+We imbibed in some marijuana and relaxed and watched TV.
 He had no cigarettes, so I shared mine with him.
 I even fed him supper.
 I gave him my roommate’s bed to sleep in.
 I had recently adopted the kitty I have now and had been practicing communicating telepathically with him for several weeks, which became a major factor in the incident that followed.

 In the middle of the night, while I was sleeping on my stomach, I woke up to find my air supply being cut off.
 Derek was on top of me, trying to anally rape me and his hands were around my throat, strangling me.
 As I started to lose consciousness, I communicated with my cat that I needed help.
 Since I could not scream, it came in handy that I’d been practicing telepathy with him.
 He latched into Derek’s Achilles with his teeth and claws, and did not let go, until Derek got off of me.
 I stood up and screamed at Derek to get out.
 I then locked my cat and myself in my bedroom, which was the only thing I could think to do, to keep us safe.
 The next morning, I woke up and went downstairs to have a coffee and a cigarette.
 Derek had stolen my smokes (I even had a new fresh pack waiting), all of my money, and all of my weed, after his attack the night before.
 That really showed me his character.
 By their fruits, you shall know them.
 I just hadn’t wanted to see it before.